Board and Committees

 Catherine says, "I have been a member of NAPT for nearly 16 years.
 I have presented poetry therapy workshops at the Midwest Festival of Expressive Arts Therapies, sponsored by University of Wisconsin, Madison; to community mental health organizations for staff enrichment and for women experiencing mid-life transitions.
 I have integrated poetry therapy into every professional position I have held, working with survivors of sexual abuse, addicts and alcoholics.

-Dottie Joslyn, CAPF, CJF.
-Member at Large.
-Dottie says, “I am a CAPF, CJF, Journal to the Self® instructor and a poet and writer who has been involved with NAPT for nine years.
+Dottie Joslyn, CAPF, CJF is serving as Vice President of Membership.
+Dottie says, “I am a CAPF, CJF, Journal to the Self® instructor and a poet and writer who has been involved with NAPT for several years.
 I led a poetry therapy group and a journaling group of stable mentally ill people for six years as well as several Journal to the Self groups.
 I was engaged in the profession of bookkeeping and human resources for thirty years and am now offering my skills as the bookkeeper for NAPT.
 I have had poems published in various journals and have self-published a poetry chapbook.
 I bring enthusiasm for the poetry therapy profession and a desire to see it grow, I believe that it takes dedicated people to create and maintain an organization and that there are roles for everyone.”

 Nicholas Mazza, PhD, PTR.
 Nicholas Mazza is the Dean and Patricia V. Vance Professor of Social Work at Florida State University.
 He is the founding (1987) and current editor of the Journal of Poetry Therapy and author of Poetry Therapy: Theory and Practice.
 Dr. Mazza's experience with poetry therapy in practice, research, and education spans over 40 years.
 He is past vice president and has served on the NAPT board since 1985.
 In 1997, he received the Pioneer Award from NAPT.
 Dr. Mazza holds Florida licenses in clinical social work, marriage and family therapy, and psychology.

-Rob Merritt, PhD, Vice-President for Conferences.
-Rob is Professor of English at Bluefield College in Virginia and a poet who offers workshops about creativity and the healing powers of writing.
+Rob Merritt, PhD is Professor of English at Bluefield College in Virginia and a poet who offers workshops about creativity and the healing powers of writing.
 He is interested in educating people, specifically those in higher education, about the resources available through NAPT.
 He is currently writing about how major authors, such as W.B.
 Yeats for example, fit within the context of poetry therapy and cultural healing.
 His poetry deals with the transformative power of landscape and language.

 Karen vanMeenen, MA, CAPF is NAPT Publications Chair and Museletter Editor.
 She is a full-time Lecturer at Rochester Institute of Technology, where she teaches classes in Writing, Literature (including her favorite class: The Graphic Novel) and Contemporary Art.
 She is the longtime Editor of the media arts journal Afterimage as well as the Director of Special Projects at the literary center Writers & Books, where she organizes large community reading programs such as "If All of Rochester Read the Same Book...."
 Write to Karen through this site's contact page (choose "Publications" in the send-to field).